Ankitasareen/City-Search-Tool/README.md

 To run the jupyter notebooks, make sure you have anaconda already set up, then.
 * Clone this repository `git clone https://github.com/Ankitasareen/City-Search-Tool
 * Activate conda environment in cmd
-* Run the jupyter notebook
+* Run the jupyter notebook City_search_tool.ipynb.
+To run the interactive UI for data visualisation deployed in streamlit,
+* streamlit run app2.py in conda envt.
+The web app is further deplyed in heroku [link]https://city-search-tool-app-datathon.herokuapp.com/.

 ### Functionalities